SublimeLinter/SublimeLinter/docs/settings.rst

 Only the "linters" settings in can be changed in a project.
 All other settings can only be changed in your user settings.

-SublimeLinter project settings are defined by a ``"SublimeLinter"`` object within Sublime Text's sublime-project file.

 .. note::

     Read more about project setting in